The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 How Amazon FBA sellers ultimately structure the process of their business is variable in many respects.
 However, starting such a business without any guidance is hardly feasible or at least very prone to errors.
 In particular, the legal steps and questions of product liability should ideally be clarified with a professional.

-While complete newcomers in e-commerce cannot start without guidance or help through Amazon FBA, it still makes starting a business significantly easier.
+Although complete newcomers in e-commerce cannot start without guidance or help through Amazon FBA, it still makes starting a business significantly easier.
 If new sellers had to store their products themselves, assemble and package the orders by hand, and also organize the shipping, it would quickly become unmanageable as a solo entrepreneur.

 The Amazon FBA guide as a checklist: Download